COVID-19 - Homeless self-assessment and advice

 - If you are required to watch this video by your Housing Options Officer, you will be given your own link to the video.
 This will be linked through to an online test which will need to be completed.
 By completing the test, you are confirming that you have watched and understood the content of the video.
 At the end of the test, you will know if you have failed or passed and the results will be copied to your Housing Options Officer.
 If you pass, a certificate will be sent to you.

-- Remember: The basis tenant awareness video if available for anyone to watch, but If you are already being supported by the Housing Options service, they will give you your own link, so you can watch this video and take a test.
+- Remember: The basic tenant awareness video is available for anyone to watch, but if you are already being supported by the Housing Options service, they will give you your own link, so you can watch this video and take a test.
 Your Housing Options officer will be able to advise you further.